shelleyshuzhang/mon-iot-traffic-analysis/Getting_Started.md

 Currently, input into the `-d` option can be either `fqdn` (fully-qualified domain name), `org` (organization), or `sld` (second-level domain).
 The input into the `-p` option can either be `BarHPlot` (horizontal bar plot) or `PiePlot` (pie plot).

-Exmaple 3: `python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -s ../../intl-iot/ -d org,sld -p BarHPlot,PiePlot`
+Example 3: `python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -s ../../intl-iot/ -d org,sld -p BarHPlot,PiePlot`

 - Output: An output CSV named `results.csv` is produced in the current directory (`src/`).
-The graphs produced are located in directories in the following heirarchy: `plots/<analysis_type>/<plot_type>/<dst_type>/<plot_name>.png`.
+The graphs produced are located in directories in the following hierarchy: `plots/<analysis_type>/<plot_type>/<dst_type>/<plot_name>.png`.
 Four graphs are produced:
   - a horizontal bar plot using organization information
   - a horizontal bar plot using second-level domain information
   - a pie plot using organization information